CONTENT:

 Resolution

-To ensure your mailings are sent out with the highest possible quality, images and graphics must have a solution of at least 250 dpi and maximum of 450 dpi and line drawings must have a minimum of 1.200 dpi.
+To ensure your mailings are sent out with the highest possible quality, images, and graphics must have a solution of at least 250 dpi and a maximum of 450 dpi and line drawings must have a minimum of 1,200 dpi.

 1. How do I check if the resolution of my images is high enough?